Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

 Sheffield United v Leeds (12pm) BT Sport 1

-Fulham v Aston Villa (2pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Fulham v Aston Villa (2pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

-Man Metropolis v Leicester (4:30pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Man Metropolis v Leicester (4:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

 Monday 28th September

-Liverpool v Arsenal (8pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Liverpool v Arsenal (8pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

 Saturday third October